Evaluating multi-season occupancy models with autocorrelation fitted to heterogeneous datasets: Introduction

-Recently, research has leveraged the possibility of using spatial and temporal random effects to represent spatial and temporal autocorrelation in multi-season site-occupancy models \citep{diana2023fast,hepler2021spatiotemporal,hepler2018identifying,doser2024fractional}.
-In these models, the autocorrelations will transmit the information that a focal site will resemble neighboring sites in space and/or time, and therefore share similar values of occupancy and/or detection probabilities.
+Recently, research has leveraged the possibility of using spatial and temporal random effects to represent spatial and temporal autocorrelation in multi-season site-occupancy models \citep{hepler2018identifying,hepler2021spatiotemporal,diana2023fast,doser2024fractional}.
+In these models, the autocorrelations will transmit the information that a focal site will resemble neighboring sites in space and time, and therefore share similar values of occupancy or detection probabilities.
 This property has been dubbed ``fractional replication'' by \citet{doser2024fractional}.
-This use of autocorrelation as a substitute for a strict adherence to the robust design, with repeats within primary occasions, offers interesting avenues to analyze large heterogeneous occupancy datasets comprising a skewed distribution of the number of visits per grid cell. \citet{doser2024fractional}, hereafter D\&S, showed using simulations that their ``fractional replication'' model is identifiable with single-visit data under strict parametric assumptions, as well as robustly so (no dependence on exact parametric assumptions) when a small fraction of repeat visits to sites within primary occasions is added (10\%).
+This use of autocorrelation as a substitute for a strict adherence to the robust design, with repeats within primary occasions, offers interesting avenues to analyze large heterogeneous occupancy datasets comprising a skewed distribution of the number of visits per grid cell. \citet{doser2024fractional}, hereafter D\&S, showed using simulations that their ``fractional replication'' model is identifiable with single-visit data under strict parametric assumptions, as well as robustly so (no dependence on exact parametric assumptions and the correct model specification) when a small fraction (10\%) of repeated visits is added to sites within primary occasions.